joeint/gcp_examples/README.md

 Java examples for Google Cloud Platform products.

-pvmPubSub - Contains a Java example on how to pull for pub/sub messages.
+pvmPubSub - Example on how to pull for pub/sub messages. spannerCRUD - Example on how to do basic CRUD operations against Spanner